pankajrajdeo/SVI_Uvieits_Project/5_Documentation/Project_Analysis_Report.md

 *   **Treatment Patterns:** A significant delay in the initiation of systemic immunosuppressive therapy was observed for patients in higher SVI quartiles.
 Furthermore, the duration of topical steroid use, a proxy for persistent inflammation, was longest for patients in the Q4 SVI group.

+*   **Disease Onset:** Analysis of age at disease onset revealed patterns that may contribute to the observed outcome differences, with some evidence of delayed diagnosis in higher SVI quartiles.

 ---

 ### **4. Discussion**